Living Sweet Moments

 1- Read the recipe completely beforehand.
 Sometimes I read it twice in case I miss a step.

 2 – Gather all the ingredients of the recipe instead of just getting them when needed.
 That way, you’ll know if you have everything available to bake and it will make you less likely to forget them.
 I’ve made that mistake too many times.
-When the cake is in the oven is when I remembered, I had to add the baking powder or the salt.
+When the cake was in the oven, I remembered, I had to add the baking powder or the salt.
 Too late.

 3- Use high-quality ingredients.
 Two people can make the same recipe and not achieve the same results.
 The cakes may look the same, but there will be a difference in taste, texture, and even durability.